MituuZ/convo-forge/readme.md

 ## Features

-- Store conversations as files
+- Store conversations as files, allowing easy storage and editing
 - Add context to a session with `-f/--file` flag and change the context file mid conversation
 - Use commands to modify and customize the current session
-- Prompts are built in the following way and sent using the
-- You can add a newline using ALT + ENTER
+- Newlines are supported with ALT + ENTER

 How the messages array is formed in the request JSON: